SUNW4VE/ChromaFire/README.md

 the Win32 API.
 As ChromaFire does not read or write memory belonging to the game, even kernel-level anti-cheats such as EAC should have trouble detecting it.
-- Due to the improbable chance of anti-cheat detection, if a program of similar nature was released to the public with malicious intent, it would have had the potential of destroying the entire Pixel Gun 3D community.
+- Due to the ease of use and the improbable chance of anti-cheat detection, a program of similar nature could have destroyed the entire Pixel Gun 3D community, had it been released pre-patch.
 - This repository has been made **public** as I have already showcased ChromaFire's potential to the game development team.